Bizarre Burial: Girl With A Bird Skull In Her Mouth

 Girl weeping for her dead bird, a 1759 painting by Jean-Baptiste Greuze ( Public domain )

 Will They Ever Solve the Mystery?
-Answers Buried in Time
+Some Answers Arise But Others are Buried in Time

-The chaffinch skulls were originally examined by scientists who were unaware of their relation to a human burial.
+The bird skulls were originally examined by scientists who were unaware of their relation to a human burial.
 Recently scientists examined the small bird skulls again and found that both birds were adults and lack any sign of cuts.
-This likely rules out the possibility of the child having eaten the skull of the Chaffinch or of the bird being alive when the skull was placed in their mouth.
-This points to ritualistic behavior, or at the very least someone deliberately placing these chaffinches and child in the Tunel Wielki Cave.
+This likely rules out the possibility of the girl having eaten the skull of the Chaffinch or of the bird being alive when the skull was placed in her mouth.
+This points to ritualistic behavior, or at the very least someone deliberately placing these chaffinches and the child in the Tunel Wielki Cave.

 Top image: Dead Bird by Albert Pinkham Ryder.
 Source: Public domain